As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 Since Washington had a good amount of volcanic activity, even relatively recently, fossilized wood is plentiful all across the state.
 A type of fossilized wood, namely petrified wood, can be found in the Petrified Forest State Park and can be collected in certain places.

-The gravels of Vantage, Columbia River, hillsides of Mabton, Rattlesnake Mountain, Cairn Hope Peak are also significant central Washington areas to look for fossilized or petrified wood.
+The gravels of Vantage, Columbia River, hillsides of Mabton, Rattlesnake Mountain, and Cairn Hope Peak are also significant central Washington areas to look for fossilized or petrified wood.

 Southwest Washington is also great for finding them, in places such as Lucas Creek, McCoy Farm near Adna, Centralia, Doty, or in the regional rivers and steam gravels of Pe Ell.